 - So Why does Even it Matter to Choose a Blogging Niche?

 - Narrow Down Blogging Niche vs Broaden Up Blogging Niche

-- Step by Step Beginner Guide to Choose a Profitable Blog Niche in 2018
+- Step by Step Beginner Guide to Choose a Profitable Blog Niche

 - 1. Pick Topics You are Passionate About

 - 3. Keyword Research is the Key to Choosing Profitable Blog Niche

 - 4. Find Profitability of Selected Blogging Niche

 - 5. Analyse Competition for your Blogging Niche

 - 6. Check Forums Related to Your Blogging Niche

 - 7. Validate if Your Blogging Niche is Profitable